Faculty authentication on a machine in the FI network

 myhost

 .
-Only these users will subsequently be visible to our machine.
-Similarly, we can filter users and groups according to any other LDAP attributes.
+Only these users will be visible to our machine afterwards.
+Similarly, we can filter users and groups by any other LDAP attributes.

 Kerberos

-Kerberos serves the client program to request tickets and
+Kerberos protocol, we use a client program to request tickets and a

-Pluggable Authentication Modules (PAM) Kerberos client login library.
-In Ubuntu repositories, both projects are available in packages
+Pluggable Authentication Modules (PAM) library to log in using the Kerberos client.
+Both projects are available in the Ubuntu repositories in the packages

 krb5-user